 How DoNotPay Can Help You With an ESA Letter

 Through their new Service and Emotional Support Animals product, DoNotPay can help you with your ESA-related letters, including contacting your landlord and asking your airline about ESA options.
 The process can also find the most affordable online ESA letter service.
-This method is not nearly as tedious as requesting the letter by yourself.

 Follow these steps on DoNotPay: